ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

 Optional fields: "transmembrane"; "peripheral"; "secreted"; "secreted_desc"; "secreted_highlight"; "receptor"; "receptor_desc" ; "integrin"; "other"; "other_desc"; "pdb_id"; "pdb_structure" ; "stoichiometry"; "comments_complex"
 Heteromeric receptors and ligands - that is, proteins that are complexes of multiple gene products - are annotated by reviewing the literature and UniProt descriptions.
 Cytokine complexes, TGF family complexes and integrin complexes are carefully annotated.

 These lists contain the UniProt identifiers for each of the heteromeric ligands and receptors ("uniprot1", "uniprot2",...) and a name given to the complex ("complex_name").
 Common fields with "protein_input" include: "transmembrane", "peripheral", "secreted", "secreted_desc", "secreted_highlight", "receptor", "receptor_desc", "integrin", "other", "other_desc" (see description in the above "protein_input" section for clarification).
 In addition, we include other optional information that may be relevant for the stoichiometry of the heterodimers.
-If heteromers are defined in the RCSB Protein Data Bank (http://www.rcsb.org), structural information is included in our CellphoneDB annotation in the "pdb_structure", "pdb_id" and "stoichiometry".
+If heteromers are defined in the RCSB Protein Data Bank (http://www.rcsb.org), structural information is included in our CellPhoneDB annotation in the "pdb_structure", "pdb_id" and "stoichiometry".
 An additional field "comments_complex" was created to add a brief description of the heteromer.

 ### 4. "interaction_input"
 Mandatory fields: "partner_a"; "partner_b"; "annotation_strategy"; "source"
 Optional fields: "protein_name_a"; "protein_name_b"
-Interactions stored in CellphoneDB are annotated using their UniProt identifier (binary interactions) or the name of the complex (interactions involving heteromers) ("partner_a" and "partner_b").
+Interactions stored in CellPhoneDB are annotated using their UniProt identifier (binary interactions) or the name of the complex (interactions involving heteromers) ("partner_a" and "partner_b").
 The name of the protein is also included, yet not mandatory ("protein_name_a" and "protein_name_b").
 Protein names are not stored in the database.

-There are two main inputs of interactions: i) a systematic input querying other databases, and ii) a manual input using curated information from CellphoneDB developers ("interaction_curated") and users.
+There are two main inputs of interactions: i) a systematic input querying other databases, and ii) a manual input using curated information from CellPhoneDB developers ("interaction_curated") and users.
 The method used to assign the interaction is indicated in the "annotation_strategy" column.

-Each interaction stored has a CellphoneDB unique identifier ("id_cp_interaction") generated automatically by the internal pipeline.
+Each interaction stored has a CellPhoneDB unique identifier ("id_cp_interaction") generated automatically by the internal pipeline.

 ## User-defined database
 Our system allows users to create their own database of interactions and complexes.
 In order to do so, the format of the users’ lists must be compatible with the input files.

 Do you want to contribute  our curation effort?
-Users can submit their lists using the Python package version of CellphoneDB, and then send them via <contact@cellphonedb.org> or a pull request to the CellphoneDB data [repository](https://github.com/ventolab/CellphoneDB-data).
+Users can submit their lists using the Python package version of CellPhoneDB, and then send them via <contact@cellphonedb.org> or a pull request to the CellPhoneDB data [repository](https://github.com/ventolab/CellphoneDB-data).

 Plotting results